s-mv/ATG-round-3/README.md

 ```
 Once the output is ready, it will be stored in `out/`.

-**Note:** You can also run the code step by stem in the python notebook at [steps.ipynb](steps.ipynb)
+**Note**: You can also run the code step by stem in the python notebook at [steps.ipynb](steps.ipynb)

-Bonus: Multithreading.
-Data structuring runs on threads.
-However, the actual scraping process isn't threaded due to memory limitations on most devices.
-But this is proof of concept that my solution could be modified and scaled for a much bigger input file.
+**Bonus**: Multiprocessing.
+Scraping runs on multiple processes.
+This creates a much more scalable result.

 ## Methodology
 1. Analysis of required data.